richardklose/github-release-mirror/README.md

 Many packages download prebuilt binaries from their GitHub Release.
 That has some disadvantages:
  * No reproducible builds.
 If the project is removed from GitHub, the prebuilt binaries are gone.
  * Required internet connection.
 If you can't access the internet or GitHub is down, you can't download binaries from there.
- * Fast internet connection.
+ * Installation speed depends on internet connection speed.
 Downloading from GitHub is always slower than downloading from a server in your local network.

 Especially in an enterprise environment, it's not always the best solution to depend on external servers.
-On the other hand, you don't want to recompil$
+On the other hand, you don't want to recompile every external library on every build.

 This project is a simple mirror, that downloads and keeps releases of GitHub Projects on your own server.